Friday, 24 April 2015

 Light Shining in Buckinghamshire by Caryl Churchill - Lyttelton Theatre

-In her programme notes Churchill correctly bemoans the fact that the English revolution and particularly its radical groups get scant attention in modern school history.
-Churchill’s plays concentrates on three main groups the Levellers, Diggers and Ranters.
-While there are programmatic distinctions between the groups there is much that unites them.
+In her program notes Churchill correctly bemoans the fact that the English revolution and particularly its radical groups get scant attention in modern school history.
+Churchill’s plays concentrate on three main groups the Levellers, Diggers, and Ranters.
+While there are programmatic distinctions between the groups, there is much that unites them.
 While Churchill does not examine the role of Quakers in her play many leading figures of the Levellers, Ranters and Diggers would end their days paid up members of the Quakers.

 Churchill throughout her career to date has tackled complex historical questions in a simple but thought provoking way.
-Earlier plays have included “Fen" which was about farm workers in England and "Mad Forest" on the Romanian revolution.
-She has also not been scared to use theatrical different techniques such as the use collage form.
+Earlier plays have included “Fen" which was about farm workers in England and "Mad Forest" during the Romanian revolution.
+She has also not been scared to use different theatrical techniques such as the use collage form.

 The plays title taken from the Digger Pamphlet The Light Shining in Buckinghamshire “JEHOVAH ELLOHIM Created Man after his own likenesse and image, which image is his Sonne Jesus, Heb.
 I. verse 2. who is the image of the Invisible God: now Man being made after Gods image or likenesse, and created by the word of God, which word was made Flesh and dwelt amongst us; which word was life, and that life the light of men, I Joh.
 2. this light I take to be that pure spirit in man which we call Reason, which discusseth things right and reflecteth, which we call conscience; from all which there issued out that golden rule or law, which we call equitie: the sum me of which is, saith Jesus, whatsoever yee would that men should doe to you, doe to them, this is the Law and the Prophets; and James cals it the royall Law, and to live from this principle is calld a good conscience: and the creature Man was priviledged with being Lord over other inferior creatures, but not over his own kinde; for all men being a like priviledged by birth, so all men were to enjoy the creatures a like without proprietie one more than the other, all men by the grant of God are a like free, and every man individuall, that is to say, no man was to Lord or command over his own kinde: neither to enclose the creatures to his own use, to the impoverishing of his neigh- bours, see the Charter, I. Gen. from 26. vers. to the end of the Chapt. and see the renewing of the Charter to Noah and his Sons, Gen. 9. from the I. vers. to the 18.

-The play consists of two acts and examines the revolutionary events before and after the Putney debates of 1647 .
-The first group examined by Churchill are the Levellers.
+The play consists of two acts and examines the cataclysmic events before and after the Putney debates of 1647.
+The first group discussed by Churchill are the Levellers.
 They were by far the biggest and most organized of the revolutionary groups.
-The high tide for this group was the Putney debates and Churchill correctly places an abridged account of them at the center of the whole play.
+The high tide for this group was the Putney debates, and Churchill correctly places an abridged account of them at the center of the whole play.

 The Levellers were defeated at Putney and before long were wiped out as a coherent political organization.
-The play does attempt to grope for an answer why the Levellers and other revolutionary groups failed to develop the revolution in a more left wing direction.
-In this matter Churchill fails.
-But in this failure she is not alone.
-Accomplished historians like Christopher Hill struggled to provide a significant answer to this conundrum.
-Hill says “The Leveller conception of free Englishmen was thus restricted, even if much wider, than the embodied in the existing franchise.
+The play does attempt to grope for an answer why the Levellers and other revolutionary groups failed to develop the revolution in a more liberal direction.
+In this matter, Churchill fails.
+But in this failure, she is not alone.
+Accomplished historians like Christopher Hill struggled to provide a meaningful answer to this conundrum.
+Hill says “The Leveller conception of free Englishmen was thus restricted, even if much wider than the embodied in the existing franchise.
 Their proposals would perhaps have doubled the number of men entitled to vote.
 But manhood suffrage would have quadrupled it.
 The generals, generally horrified, pretended at Putney that the Levellers were more democratic than they were”.

 Their class outlook, that being of small producers, conditioned their ideology.
 At no stage did the Levellers constitute a mass movement.

 The contradiction between their concern for the poor and their position of representatives of the small property owners caused some tension.
-They had no opposition to private property and therefore they accepted that inequalities would always exist, they merely argued for the lot of the poor to be made more equitable.
-One of their members John Cooke explained “I am no advocate for the poore further then to provide bread and necessaries for them, without which, life cannot be maintained, let rich men feast, and the poore make hard meale, but let them have bread sufficient”.
+They had no opposition to private property, and therefore they accepted that inequalities would always exist, they merely argued for a lot of the poor to be made more equitable.
+One of their members John Cooke explained: “I am no advocate for the poore further then to provide bread and necessaries for them, without which, life cannot be maintained, let rich men feast, and the poore make hard meale, but let them have bread sufficient.”

-Knowing that they could not come to power through the presently constituted electorate the Levellers attempted to find constitutional ways of getting round it.
-A draft constitution produced in 1647 called the Agreement of the People declared that the state had broken down in civil war and must be refounded on the basis of certain fundamental “native rights” safeguarded even from a sovereign went against one of the most fundamental reasons for the war in the first place.
+Knowing that they could not come to power through the presently constituted electorate, the Levellers attempted to find constitutional ways of getting round it.
+A draft constitution produced in 1647 called the Agreement of the People declared that the state had broken down in civil war and must be refounded by some basic “native rights” safeguarded even from a sovereign went against one of the most basic reasons for the war in the first place.
 The Agreement amongst other demands, called for biennial parliaments, franchise reform, only those who contracted into the new state by accepting the agreement were to have the vote.

-To put it more simply the generals deliberately exaggerated the radicalism of a majority of the Levellers in order to label them extremists and to mobilise their own supporters against them.
-Cromwell correctly recognised that if the franchise was widened it would threaten his position in parliament.
-Again Hill explains “Defending the existing franchise Cromwell son in law, Henry Ireton rejected the doctrine ‘that by a man being born here, he shall have a share in that power that shall dispose of the lands here and of all things here’.
-The vote was rightly restricted to those who ‘had a permanent fixed interest in this kingdom’.
-Namely, ‘the person in whom all lands lies and that incorporation’s in whom all trading lies”.
+To put it more simply the generals deliberately exaggerated the radicalism of a majority of the Levellers to label them extremists and to mobilize their own supporters against them.
+Cromwell correctly recognized that if the franchise were widened, it would threaten his position in parliament.
+Again Hill explains “Defending the existing franchise Cromwell son in law, Henry Ireton rejected the doctrine ‘that by a man being born here, he shall have a share in that power that shall dispose of the lands here and of all things here.'
+The vote was rightly restricted to those who ‘had a permanent fixed interest in this kingdom.'
+Namely, ‘the person in whom all lands lie and that incorporation’s in whom all trading lies”.

 The play works on many levels.
 People without a knowledge of the Levellers will still get a lot out of it.
 The more academically minded person will also have their intellect satisfied.
 I would recommend the play whole heartedly.

-LIGHT SHINING IN BUCKINGHAMSHIRE, or A Discovery of the main ground, original Cause of all the Slavery in the world, but cheifly in England: presented by way of a Declaration of many of the welaffected in that County, to all their poore oppessed Country men of England, &c.
+LIGHT SHINING IN BUCKINGHAMSHIRE, or A Discovery of the main ground, first Cause of all the Slavery in the world, but chiefly in England: presented by way of a Declaration of many of the welaffected in that County, to all their poore oppessed Country men of England, &c.
 First Published: 1648, anonymous Digger pamphlet;

 Source: From George Sabine, ed., The Works of Gerrard Winstanley (New York: Russell and Russell, 1965)